jdayssol/RockPaperScissors/README.md

 - Class Game has a start function which launches the game between the two players a parameterized number of times.

 # Extra features
-- I add a menu so you can easily re run the program and configure the game
+- I add a menu so you can easily re run the program and configure the game.
-- I add various strategy
+- I add a user input strategy.